 Pete is a VP of Technology at ThreeWill.
 Pete’s primary role is driving the overall technology strategy and roadmap for ThreeWill.
 Pete also serves as ThreeWill’s Hiring Manager and is constantly looking for new talent to join the ThreeWill family.

 For most enterprises, the historical context of SharePoint is defined by on-premises delivery with software releases based on 3-year cycles.
 Enterprises have become so entrenched in this release cycle that planning cycles parallel these timeframes.
 However, the release of Microsoft 365 and Microsoft Azure changed much more than just these planning and release cycles.
 (Nadella, 2014)

 Microsoft’s introduction of Microsoft 365 and SharePoint 2013 products disrupted the enterprise.
 Yes, many CIOs, IT Pros, and architects knew about BPOS (Business Productivity Online Suite) and were using cloud services like Salesforce and Box, but the development of line of business applications “inside of SharePoint” was still sacred ground as recently as 2013.
 Entire teams and considerable expertise was built around the on-premises, in-process model of SharePoint customization.
 The impact of the release of Microsoft 365 and SharePoint 2013 can be described in one obvious statement:

 Microsoft’s introduction of Office365 and Microsoft Azure represent a fundamental shift to continuous delivery for their products and services that impacts feature prioritization, development, delivery, licensing, support, maintenance, and availability among many other facets.

-- How do Office 365 and the App model impact our technology strategy?
+- How do Microsoft 365 and the App model impact our technology strategy?

 - Does this new platform support our strategic objectives?